repocho/raml-mocker/README.md

 #### History Log

+##### 0.2.7
+- Adds support for PATCH request
+- Fixes an issue when parsing raml files

 ##### 0.2.6
 - Adds parserOptions (e.g. dereferenceSchemas by default is true)
-- Adds support for baseUriParameters.
+- Adds support for baseUriParameters

 ##### 0.2.5
 - Updates raml-js-parser dependency to the new version